Uria Simango

 Uria Timoteo Simango (15 March 1926 - c.
 October 1979) was a Mozambican Presbyterian minister and prominent leader of the Mozambique Liberation Front (FRELIMO) during the liberation struggle against Portuguese colonial rule.
-His precise date of death is unknown as he was extrajudicially executed along with several other FRELIMO dissidents and his wife, Celina by the post-independence government of Samora Machel.
+His precise date of death is unknown, as he was extrajudicially executed along with his wife (Celina) and several other FRELIMO dissidents by the post-independence government of Samora Machel.

 Political dissidence

 Simango was a founder member of FRELIMO, serving as Vice-President from its formation in 1962 until the time of the assassination of its first leader, Eduardo Mondlane, in February 1969.
 Simango succeeded Mondlane as FRELIMO's president but, in the power-struggle following Mondlane's death, his presidency was contested.
 In April 1969, his sole leadership was replaced by a triumvirate, where his role was shared with Marxist hardliners Samora Machel and Marcelino dos Santos.
 In the late 1960s, FRELIMO was blighted by fratricidal infighting with a number of party members dying of unnatural causes.

 The triumvirate did not last; Simango was expelled from the Central Committee in November 1969, and Samora Machel and Marcelino dos Santos assumed total control.
 In April 1970, Simango left for Egypt where, with other dissidents like Paulo Gumane, FRELIMO's founding Deputy General Secretary, he became a leader of COREMO, another small liberation movement.

 After the Portuguese Carnation Revolution in 1974, Simango returned to Mozambique and established a new political party, the National Coalition Party (PCN), in the hope of contesting elections with FRELIMO.
 He was joined in the PCN by other prominent figures of the liberation movement and the FRELIMO dissidents: Father Mateus Gwengere, Joana Simeão, and FRELIMO founding members Paulo Gumane and Adelino Gwambe.